Request new LEI

 GLEIF regulations require legal entities to provide information about their direct parent and ultimate parent for validation of their LEI.

-If an entity has no direct and / or ultimate parent consolidation, or does not wish to disclose this information, it must choose one of the exceptions (cf. What are the exceptions to the financial relations? ).
+If an entity has no direct and / or ultimate parent consolidation, or does not wish to disclose this information, an exception must be reported.

 To find out more about the expected data on financial relations, you can consult the dedicated page on the GLEIF website: https://www.gleif.org/fr/about-lei/common-data-file-format/relationship-record-cdf-format.